MathiasStadler/armbian-sunxi-fel-boot/README.md

 # Motivation
 - convenience
-- Booting an orangepi SBC (Single Board computer) without prepare every time a SD card for booting
+- Booting an ORANGEPI SBC (Single Board computer) without preparing of a SD card for booting

 # entry FEL MODE
-- the vagrant box is already prepare with the usb filter
+- the vagrant box is already prepare with the virtualbox usb filter

 ## OrangePi plus
 - details see here please =>  http://linux-sunxi.org/Xunlong_Orange_Pi_Plus